mickmak-busicat/MonkeyKing/readme.md

 ## Configurations:

 1. View APK start activity:
     - To start the game with using code, you must need to know the main activity name.
-It can be achieved by using `aapt` tool from Android build tools
+It can be achieved by using `aapt` tool from Android build tools.
+Example:

-`./aapt d badging ~/monkeyscript/apk/cf.apk`

-    - It should able to display a list of attributes of the apk.
-Locate `launchable-activity` and use it in config file.

 ```
+./aapt d badging ~/monkeyscript/apk/cf.apk

 ...
 launchable-activity: name='jp.wonderplanet.Yggdrasil.BULL'  label='Crash Fever' icon=''
 ...
 ```

+    - It should able to display a list of attributes of the apk.
+Locate `launchable-activity` and use it in config file.

 2.